21hoo/git_learning/README.txt

-Git is a distribu version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-new add a line in the end of this file
+Git has a mutable index called stage.

-this modify is only version for dev branch
+Git tracks changes of files.